 On the left column, select Projecting to this PC.
 Then configure it as you prefer.
 For example you can set it up to require a PIN for pairing.

 Go to your primary device, in my case my Surface laptop and click on the Action Center icon and select Project, or simply press the Windows + P key.

 When the project pane opens, select Extend (or Duplicate) and click on Connect to a Wireless Display at the bottom.
 On the CONNECT page select the other Surface device (for me my Surface Go).

 Now a Connect blade will popup on your secondary Surface device (Surface Go).
 Select your preferred setting (Always allow or Allow Once) and click on OK.

 If you have configured to use a PIN, the PIN will be shown on the secondary Surface.
 You now need to type in this PIN in on the primary Surface before clicking on Connect.

 If all goes well, you should now have your secondary Surface connected as an extended (Connected – Extend) screen.

 That’s all it takes to use your second Surface as an extra screen.
-I always use two Surface devices, but like already said before, this should also work for any other Windows 10 devices.
+I always use two Surface devices, but like already said before, this should also work for any other devices, like TV’s, that supports the Miracast wireless display protocol.
 I hope you will give it a try.